 Members of the University and all other users (staff, students, visitors, contractors and others) of the University's facilities are bound by the provisions of its policies in addition to this Acceptable Use Policy.
 The University of Bath seeks to promote and facilitate the positive and extensive use of Information Technology in the interests of supporting the delivery of learning, teaching, innovation and research to the highest possible standards.
 This also requires appropriate and legal use of the technologies and facilities made available to students, staff and partners of the University.

-a) Subject to exemptions defined in 2f), the University Network may not be used directly or indirectly by a User for the download, creation, manipulation, transmission or storage of:
+2.2.1 Subject to exemptions defined in 2.2.8, the University IT Systems may not be used directly or indirectly by a User for the download, creation, manipulation, transmission or storage of:

 - any offensive, obscene or indecent images, data or other material, or any data capable of being resolved into obscene or indecent images or material;